erwkuvi/cpp_modules/README.md

 const function and its usage.

 General rules:

-- Compiling with		c++		and the flags		-Wall -Werror -Wextra
+- Compiling with c++ and the flag -Wall -Werror -Wextra
 - Code should still compile with the flag -std=c++98

 Formatting and naming conventions:

 - Class names in UpperCamelCase format. ex: ClassName.hpp/ClassName.h, ClassName.cpp Then, if a header file contains the definition of a class "BrickWall" standing for a brick wall, its name will be BrickWall.hpp
 - Output messages must be ended by a new-line character and displayed to the standard output.
 - Allowed use only of the standard library, any other external library is forbidden.